 These price fluctuations can make booking a Disneyland Paris hotel a bit frustrating.
 Generally speaking, we far prefer staying on-site rather than off-site.
 However, we are not paying over $400/night for Newport Bay Club or Sequoia Lodge.
 Conversely, ~$150/night makes those resorts a no-brainer (we’d even be willing to pay around $200/night).

-Note that Hotel New York is now closed completely for a top to bottom redo during which time it’ll be converted to “Disney’s Hotel New York – The Art of Marvel.”
+Note that Hotel New York has reopened after a multi-year closure for a top to bottom redo during which time it was converted to “Disney’s Hotel New York — The Art of Marvel.”
 This new-look resort celebrates 80 years of Marvel storytelling in a typical New York setting, with a contemporary Art Deco style.

 We’ve stayed at several off-site hotels in Val d’Europe, which is the first stop from Disneyland Resort Paris on the RER A line.
 Combining the time it takes to walk from Disneyland Paris to the RER station (3 minutes), the time it took on the train (5-15 minutes, depending upon the train schedule), and the time it took to walk from the station in Val d’Europe to our hotel (3 minutes), you have about a 25 minute commute, at worst.
 Several of these hotels are also within walking distance of Disneyland Paris (25-35 minute walks, depending upon the hotel).